-During the three months ended March 31, 2017, we had all of the material contractual obligations referred to in our annual report on Form 10-K for the year ended December 31, 2016, excluding the debt which was repaid, spun-off or repurchased, as described in "- Liquidity and Capital Resources."
+During the six months ended June 30, 2017, we had all of the material contractual obligations referred to in our annual report on Form 10-K for the year endedDecember 31, 2016, excluding the debt which was repaid, spun-off or repurchased, as described in "- Liquidity and Capital Resources."

-In addition, we had the following material contractual obligations that we executed during the three months ended March 31, 2017.
+In addition, we had the following material contractual obligations that we executed during thesix months ended June 30, 2017.

-• In October 2016, American Golf entered into an agreement to lease office space in El Segundo, California to serve as its new corporate headquarters.
-The lease commenced in February 2017 and expires in May 2022 with an option to extend to May 2027.
+- In October 2016, American Golf entered into an agreement to lease office space in El Segundo, California to serve as its new corporate headquarters.
+The lease commenced in February 2017 and expires in May 2022 with an option to extend to May 2027. - In 2016, the Company entered into a ground lease in Orlando, Florida.
+During thethree months ended June 30, 2017, the Company committed to the lease as there were no remaining material contingencies under the terms of the lease.
+The initial lease term is 20 years and includes three 5-year renewal options.